hudson-newey/Bundle/README.md

 ### bundle check

-Checks that system dependencies are satisfied
+Checks that dependencies are satisfied in PATH

 ### bundle new